 Ballooned neuron (Pick cell)

-Described almost 2 decades before AD, Pick's disease has long been the prototype of FTLDs and tauopathies.
+Described almost 2 decades before AD, Pick's disease has long been the prototype of FTLDs.
 It presents between 45-65 years with confusion and FTLD symptoms and has a progressive course lasting 2-5 years, sometimes more.
 In advanced stages it cannot be distinguished clinically from AD.
 The brain shows atrophy of frontal and temporal lobes, Pick bodies (tau-positive spherical cytoplasmic neuronal inclusions, composed of straight filaments), and Pick cells (ballooned neurons with dissolution of chromatin).
 Older patients may also have AD pathology.

 TDP-43, encoded by the TARDBP gene on chromosome